waffle-iron/docs-rackspace/doc/style-guide/basic-writing-guidelines.md

 necessary.

-The first-person singular pronoun *I* is acceptable in the question part of FAQs and when authors of blogs or signed articles are describing their own actions or opinions.
+The first-person singular pronoun *I* is acceptable in the question part of FAQs and when an author is describing their own actions or opinions in a blog or signed article.

 Avoid switching person (point of view) in the same document.
-Switching person is acceptable, however, in blog posts that use first-person singular but then switch to second person for instructional steps.
+Switching person is acceptable, however, in blog posts that uses first-person singular but then switch to second person for instructional steps.

 <!--table-->